 Examples of added value

 A decrease in electricity costs is the most immediate ROI.
 A study by Harvard reported that smart scheduling of the equipment can reduce electricity consumption by 51.6% or even up to 70% for the largest consumers, such as thermocyclers.
 A thermocycler can use a few kilowatts of power – just by powering down the device after use, we can save a significant amount of money.
 The next level would be to change the assays to use less time on the equipment, if possible.

 A less immediate ROI is time savings.
 Scientists spend much less time on data input, searching, analyzing, sharing, and presenting.
 Some assays produce a large amount of data and often the scientists manually type the data to the ELN.
 Manual data transfer is also a large source of errors.
 We can avoid these errors by integrating the equipment with the ELN.
 There is no need to search through a pile of notebooks anymore because the data is searchable from the platform.
 The largest time saving is when sharing and presenting the data.
 Scientists can share the data with a few clicks.
 There is no need to make hard copies or scans of the notebooks and ship them to the recipient.
-Having all the data at your fingertips also makes it easy to insert them into your presentations.
+Having all the data at your fingertips also makes it easy to insert them to your presentations.

 According to the study done by SciNote, researchers save 9 hours per week by using an ELN, while doing the same amount of work.
 Scientists can make good use of this extra time.
 They can ramp up the R&D pipelines and reduce the lab-to-market time – this is an important advantage in a fast-changing market.
 They can also use the extra time to optimize the existing processes which can also reduce the costs and time.

 4. Legal implications and intellectual property management